 This section describes the process used for path transmission unit discovery.
 The discovery process described here is designed to enable one endpoint to discover the path and transmission unit support for accessing a particular "target" endpoint.
 It does not define a general mechanism for enabling an endpoint to discover the path between any two arbitrary endpoints.
-For example, referring to Figure 17, the process defines a way for the endpoint at EID 2 to discover the path/transmission unit support on the route to endpoint at EID 6, but this process does not define a process for EID 2 to discover the path/transmission unit support between EID 4 and EID 6.
+For example, referring to support on the route to endpoint at EID 6, but this process does not define a process for EID 2 to discover the path/transmission unit support between EID 4 and EID 6.